In Person – Duluth Community Ed, 2022

 A good brush to start with is a #10 or #12 round, synthetic or synthetic blend brush.
 It will run about $8 – $11 (not readily available in Duluth).
 Avoid the inexpensive, student brushes.
 Optional additional brushes are: #10, #6, #0, ½” flat and 1” flat.
 In the workshop you may try mine or others willing to share their brushes to see if you like them before you buy.

 You will see a big difference in price for watercolor paints.
 The less expensive paints are student grade paints.
 They have less pigment and more filler.
-Common student brands include Cotman Series by Windsor & Newton, Grumbacher Academy Watercolors, and Van Gogh.
-Others brands include Yarka, and Prang, etc. These paints are acceptable but if you get serious you will eventually want to replace student grade with Professional grade paints which are more than double the price.
+Better common, student brands include Cotman Series by Windsor & Newton, Grumbacher Academy Watercolors, and Van Gogh.
+Others brands intended for children include Yarka, and Prang, etc. These paints are acceptable but if you get serious you will eventually want to replace student grade with Professional grade paints which are more than double the price.
 Pro Brands include Windsor & Newton Professional (most available in Duluth), Daniel Smith, M. Graham, Holbein, and many more (available at online stores).
 You will find both grades of paints in tubes and pans or cakes.
 Both are good to use.